 It’s a structure to define the goals of an entity and build a system to collect and analyze data on the progress towards reaching those goals.
 The resulting data analysis can find ways to increase social impact effectively.

-While existing models for measurement frameworks may work for our organization, they are not one-size-fits-all solutions.
+While existing measurement framework models may work for our organization, they are not one-size-fits-all solutions.
+However, elements of these existing frameworks can be used as guides for constructing custom systems.

 The following organizations have models and information that can help us put together a framework that aligns with our goals: